Goeree-Overflakkee: Middelharnis

 The former municipality of Middelharnis, forming the center of the island, was the biggest of the four with over 17,000 inhabitants.
 It consisted of Sommelsdijk, Middelharnis, Nieuwe-Tonge, and Stad aan 't Haringvliet.
 Middelharnis has a shopping area called D'n Diek.
 This shopping center settled itself on a dike which used to be the last barrier for the towns from the Haringvliet.
 Now extensive, this dike and the area is enjoying a huge face lift.
-On Fridays in the summer months, there are what is called the Diekdagen (Dike days in English).
-On these days there are special activities like sports car racing and bicycle racing in the middle of the town.
+On Fridays in the summer months, there are what are called the Diekdagen (Dike days in English), with special activities like sports car racing and bicycle racing in the middle of the town.
 The town hosts a public high school and a Christian high school.
 Middelharnis has an inland harbor with a connection to the Haringvliet.
-There is also a small beach which can get very crowded in the summertime.
-The old main street in both Middelharnis and Sommelsdijk is very pretty.
-Starting at the church and ending at the harbor in both towns, they are very similar.
-Both towns have the church in the center and the rest of the towns fan out from this center.
 In Middelharnis the old municipality building lies on the main street.
 In Sommelsdijk there is a sport complex with swimming pool, called De Staver.
 Stad aan 't Haringvliet has a small harbor with a beach.
 Like most of the towns on the island the old windmill has been preserved.
 Nieuwe-Tonge's main entry roads are the two dikes that form the edges of the town.
-And of course a traditional windmill is present.

 Oostflakkee

-The former municipality of Oostflakkee consisted of the following places: Den Bommel (with Zuidzijde), Oude-Tonge, Ooltgensplaat, Achthuizen, and Langstraat.
-Oude-Tonge was the main town of this former municipality with a considerable industrial area.
+The former municipality of Oostflakkee consists of: Den Bommel (with Zuidzijde), Oude-Tonge, Ooltgensplaat, Achthuizen, and Langstraat.
+Oude-Tonge was the main town of the former municipality with a considerable industrial area.
 It also has a large bus station.
 Oude-Tonge suffered most in 1953 flood and was visited by the queen in 2003 to commemorate the 50th anniversary of this event.
-Den Bommel is quite similar to Stad aan 't Haringvliet with a harbor and beach on the shores of the Haringvliet.
-A few kilometres east of Den Bommel is Zuidzijde, a very small town with a neat looking water tower.
+Den Bommel has a harbor and beach on the shores of the Haringvliet.
+A few kilometres (miles) east of Den Bommel is Zuidzijde, a very small town.
 Ooltgensplaat is the most eastward town on the island with a harbor on the Volkerak.
-The town has a very old and beautiful municipal building.
-This town hosts the start and finish of De Omloop - a 100+ km walk around the island within a 24-hour period.
-This event attracts thousands every year, both participants and those who watch the spectacle.
-It is held annually in the latter half of August.
+The town has a very old municipal building.
+This town hosts the start and finish of De Omloop – an annual 100+ km (60 mile) walk around the island within a 24-hour period.
+It is held in the latter half of August and attracts thousands, both participants and spectators.
 Achthuizen and Langstraat are other small towns nearby Ooltgensplaat.